sarbal/BINF_tut/lessons/python_basics.md

 # Q1: Test yourself!
 ### In your jupyter notebook, create new chunk for this question.
 In this chunk, write some code where you assign your name to a variable called `user`.
-Then print out a sentence that reads "This is my <name> codebook", where <name> is replaced by your name.
+Then print out a sentence that reads "This is my NAME codebook", where NAME is replaced by your `user` text.

 ### Casting